Three Veils

-Three Veils is a 2011 film written and directed by Rolla Selbak and starring Sheetal Sheth, Angela Zahra and Mercedes Masöhn.
+Three Veils is a 2011 film written and directed by Rolla Selbak and starring Sheetal Sheth, Angela Zahra and Mercedes Mason.
 The film is notable for featuring a lesbian character.
 Selbak herself is a lesbian.
 It has won several awards.

 Plot summary

 Three Veils is about three young Middle-Eastern women living in the U.S, each with their own personal story.
-Leila (Mercedes Masöhn) is engaged to be married, however as the wedding night approaches, she becomes less and less sure.
-Amira (Angela Zahra) is a devout Muslim, but is dealing with her deep repressed lesbian feelings.
-Nikki (Sheetal Sheth) is acting out her promiscuity as she battles her own demons after a tragic death in the family.
+Leila is engaged to be married, however as the wedding night approaches, she becomes less and less sure.
+Amira is a devout Muslim, but is dealing with her deep repressed lesbian feelings.
+Nikki is acting out her promiscuity as she battles her own demons after a tragic death in the family.
 As the film progresses, all three stories unfold and blend into each other as connections are revealed between the three women.